National Bahá’í Review/Issue 78/Text

 Planning for UN days should begin[edit]

-To Bahá’í’ Communities and Groups, Dear Bahá’í Friends,
+To Bahá’í Communities and Groups,

 The spirit that will be engendered at the St. Louis Conference should propel us into a strenuous, systematic, and intensive teaching campaign when we return to our communities.
-But you will not want to wait until fall to formulate teaching plans, reserve meeting rooms, ‘and invite speakers for early autumn events.
+But you will not want to wait until fall to formulate teaching plans, reserve meeting rooms, and invite speakers for early autumn events.

-tion for United Nations World Development Information Day, October 24, and Human Rights Day, December 10.
+You will soon be receiving materials in preparation for United Nations World Development Information Day, October 24, and Human Rights Day, December 10.
 The packet will include an article explaining why we should support the United Nations and why we celebrate World Development Information Day; a list of materials which should be ordered immediately if you plan to have them in time for your October meeting; a suggested timetable to aid your planning; sample press releases for World Development Information Day and Human Rights Day; and Report Forms for each event to be filled out and returned to this office.
-You will also find a copy of President Nixon’s Proclamation for International Women’s Year 1975, a year designated by the United Nations in which to focus universal attention on the elimination of discrimination against women.
-The National Spiritual Assembly’s directions for the observance of International Women’s Yearby the American Bahá’í Community will be made known later in the year.
+You will also find a copy of President Nixon's Proclamation for International Women's Year 1975, a year designated by the United Nations in which to focus universal attention on the elimination of discrimination against women.
+The National Spiritual Assembly's directions for the observance of International Women's Year by the American Bahá’í Community will be made known later in the year.

 In the past, Bahá’í communities and groups have had diverse experiences in cooperating with United Nations Associations in their own area and in holding public meetings.
 Wisdom on your part may dictate a different type of observance in your own or your goal community.

-Nations Development Program or on racial prejudice, “The Most Challenging Issue,” qualify as observances of these two occasions, and most of them can be publicized.
+These United Nations events can be celebrated in a variety of ways.
+Potlucks, coffees, teas, receptions, luncheons, dinner parties, banquets, open houses, musical programs, displays, film showings in high schools or colleges, panel discussions, symposiums, awards, contests of various kinds—even a fireside or a deepening class on the United Nations Development Program or on racial prejudice, "The Most Challenging Issue," qualify as observances of these two occasions, and most of them can be publicized.

-If our Bahá’í’ United Nations Office can be of service, please call upon us, and do plan to visit the United Nations booth at the St. Louis Conference.
+If our Bahá’í United Nations Office can be of service, please call upon us, and do plan to visit the United Nations booth at the St. Louis Conference.

 With loving Bahá’í greetings,